timmc/lj-expunge/README.md

 not read the existing code in any detail, but honestly the worst this thing could do (probably?) is to delete your entries without wiping them first.

+## Known bugs

+- Script creates a directory (named as your LJ user) in the current working directory in order to store sync information, instead of in a better place.
+- No detection of rate-limiting issues.

 ## Usage